sysr-q/newbie-programming-faq/README.md

 # General FAQs

+## Which editor should I use?
+Most of the time, this will be met with responses from a few different people, which I'll run over here:

+### The Super Do-It-All IDE User (Extreme #1)
+These people depend (usually) on a flat out, amazing feature-packed IDE, and they swear by it.
+__"If you don't use an IDE,"__, they'll say, __"you're missing out!"__

+### The Super Minimalist (Extreme #2)
+These people will swear by nothing more than a command line __vim__ or __Emacs__ setup.
+__"Why would you need anything else?"__, they ask.
+They're power users, and feel right at home on a command line, navigation with their favourite _hjkl_ keys, throwing out more commands than you can make sense of.

+### The In-between
+They'll jump between the two extremes, or settle somewhere in the middle.
+Commonly seen using something like _Notepad++_, _Sublime Text 2_ or their GNU/Linux default editor (Geany, Kate, etc).

+The truth of the matter is, __it's entirely up to you__!
+Nobody can tell you what is best; it's like a car, if you think about it.
+One man might swear by the Porsche, another will say that if you need more than a 2005 Honda you're stark mad, with someone else just saying they drive whatever works.

+Try out a few, and really have a feel around.
+You might be surprised what you click with.

 ## I'm new, which language is best?
 There isn't particularly a _best_ language in any sense.
 Some are more suited to a particular task than another.
 Think of programming as a being a carpenter, and the languages are your tools.
 Sure, you can hammer in a nail with a spanner, but why would you when you've got a perfectly good hammer right there?